 Yes, coconut flour is a great option for brownies!
 But you need a coconut flour brownie recipe; you can’t just replace all-purpose flour in traditional brownies, or it will turn out dry and gritty.
 This recipe has plenty of “wet” ingredients and the right sweetener to help them bake up into soft and fudgy brownies, with cream, butter, and an allulose-based sugar substitute.

-Coconut flour recipes sometimes get a bad reputation for being dry, but just like classic treats like coconut flour blueberry muffins and keto sugar cookies, it’s totally possible to make keto brownies using coconut flour with the right technique — and the right ingredients.
+Coconut flour recipes sometimes get a bad reputation for being dry, but just like classic treats like coconut flour blueberry muffins, coconut flour pancakes, coconut flour chocolate chip cookies, and keto sugar cookies, it’s totally possible to make keto brownies using coconut flour with the right technique — and the right ingredients.

 For the best coconut flour keto brownies, you need the best sugar-free chocolate… which is why I use ChocZero Dark Chocolate Chips in AND on top of this dessert!
 They create the most fudgy coconut flour brownies without any white sugar, sugar alcohols, gluten, or GMOs.